ACCORD: Closing the Commonsense Measurability Gap: Introduction

+However, ``non-formal'' does not imply a lack of reasoning complexity \cite{davis2023benchmarks}.
+Indeed, commonsense reasoning tasks aim to test precisely this ability.
+Unfortunately, as established above, \blueemph{factually}-grounded tasks cannot distinguish between genuine reasoning ability and mere parametric parroting of a suitable common knowledge solution.
+Being able to explicitly control and quantify reasoning complexity is a feature ubiquitous in formal reasoning benchmarks, but overwhelmingly lacking in commonsense benchmarks \cite{davis2023benchmarks}.

-In this work, we present \accord, a framework for generating \textbf{A}nti-fa\textbf{C}tual \textbf{CO}mmonsense \textbf{R}easoning \textbf{D}isentanglement benchmarks. \accord{} tightly controls fine-grained anti-factual variants of commonsense reasoning tasks to enable detailed analysis of LLM performance factors.
-Since the lack of formal rules renders controlled analysis of commonsense reasoning particularly challenging, \accord{} borrows from formal reasoning to partially formalize commonsense reasoning.
-In so doing, \accord{} disentangles commonsense grounding and reasoning abilities in LLMs, while explicitly controlling and quantifying reasoning complexity---a feature ubiquitous in formal reasoning benchmarks, but overwhelmingly lacking in commonsense reasoning benchmarks \cite{davis2023benchmarks}.
+We present \accord, a framework for generating \textbf{A}nti-fa\textbf{C}tual \textbf{CO}mmonsense \textbf{R}easoning \textbf{D}isentanglement benchmarks. \accord{} tightly controls fine-grained \antifactual{} variants (see Figure \ref{fig:formal-vs-commonsense:af-commonsense}) of commonsense reasoning tasks to enable detailed analysis of LLM performance factors.
+Through \orangeemph{anti-factuals}, \accord{} disentangles commonsense (contextual) grounding and (parametric) reasoning abilities in LLMs.
+Since the lack of formal rules renders controlled analysis of commonsense reasoning particularly challenging, \accord{} borrows from formal reasoning to partially formalize commonsense reasoning (see Figure \ref{fig:formal-vs-commonsense:formal-commonsense}), while explicitly controlling and quantifying reasoning complexity.
 In this way, \accord{} takes a significant step towards closing the commonsense measurability gap with respect to formal reasoning.
 Moreover, \accord{} is uniquely designed to generate future benchmarks of arbitrary reasoning complexity with minimal additional human effort, and, as such, automatically scales its difficulty level in tandem with future improvements in LLM abilities.
-Our experiments on state-of-the-art LLMs show performance degrading to below random chance with only moderate scaling, leaving substantial headroom for improvement.
-We release a leaderboard of these benchmarks, as well as code for automatically generating more challenging benchmarks as LLM abilities improve.